-The North East Link State Tolling Corporation’s (STC’s) vision is to be a commercially orientated government owned toll road operator by the State Government of Victoria (Government) that supports the Victorian Department of Transport’s (DoT’s) wider network vision of a simple, connected, accessible, reliable, and safe journey and contributes to the Government’s vision of ongoing sustainable investment in the Victorian transport network.
+The North East Link State Tolling Corporation’s (STC’s) vision is to be a commercially orientated government owned toll road operator by the State Government of Victoria (Government) that supports the Victorian Department of Transport and Planning’s (DTP’s) wider network vision of ‘thriving places, connected communities’ and contributes to the Government’s vision of ongoing sustainable investment in the Victorian transport network.

 Purpose and role

 The North East Link (NEL) is the largest investment in a road project in Victoria’s history.
 It will complete the missing link in Melbourne’s orbital freeway network between an upgraded Eastern Freeway and the M80 Ring Road.
 The newly built north-south section from the M80 interchange to the Eastern Freeway will be tolled.

 The NEL will be delivered via a number of discrete packages of work as follows:

 - Early Works in relation to utilities relocation and other enabling works

 - A Central Package comprising the tunnelled sections and in-ground works, to be delivered as an availability Public Private Partnership (PPP) with an Incentivised Target Cost (ITC) regime that applies in respect of costs incurred during the design and construction phase of the project

 - Four separately procured Freeway Packages to the north, south, east and west of the Central Package, all of which are to be delivered via bespoke collaborative contracts

 - A Toll Collection Capability (TCC) in relation to the roadside tolling system, tolling back-office system and toll communication network.